lqc/thinkcspy/source/strings.rst

 You'll fix this as an exercise below.

-.. index:: slice, string slice
+.. index:: slice, string slice, substring, sublist

 Slices
 ------

-A substring of a string (or a list) is called a **slice**.
-Selecting a slice is similar to selecting a character:
+A *substring* of a string is obtained by taking a **slice**.
+Similarly, we can slice a list to refer to some sublist of the items in the list:

 .. sourcecode:: python